KasperskyLab/Kaspresso/wiki/08_Kaspresso-Robolectric.md

 Since Robolectric 4.0, we can also run Espresso-like tests also on the JVM with Robolectric.
 That is part of the [Project nitrogen from Google](https://www.youtube.com/watch?v=-_kZC29sWAo) (which became Unified Test Platform), where they want to allow developers to write UI test once, and run them everywhere.

-However, if you try to run Kaspresso-like test extending TestCase on the JVM with Robolectric, you will get the following error:
+However, earlier if you tried to run Kaspresso-like test extending TestCase on the JVM with Robolectric, you got the following error:
 ```
 java.lang.NullPointerException
 	at androidx.test.uiautomator.QueryController.<init>(QueryController.java:95)